-3 The "fault-tolerance threshold" is actually not a universal constant, but rather depends on the details of the circuit model (allowed set of gates, type of noise, etc.).
+&lt;sup>1The "fault-tolerant threshold" is actually not a universal constant, but rather depends on the details of the circuit model (allowed set of gates, type of noise, etc.).
+A more precise discussion will be given later.

 Our model.
 In order to state our results, we need to describe our circuit model.
 We consider parallel circuits, composed of n wires and T levels of gates (see Figure 1).
 We sometimes use the term time to refer to one of the T+1 "vertical cuts" between the levels.
 For convenience, we assume that the number of qubits n does not change during the computation.
 Each level is described by a partition of the qubits, as well as a gate assigned to each set in the partition.
 Notice that at each level, all qubits must go through some gate (possibly the identity).
-For each gate the number of input qubits equals the number of output qubits.
+Notice also that for each gate the number of input qubits is the same as the number of output qubits.